wurthless-elektroniks/smc360/docs/i2c.md

 Byte format:
 - Xenon: `08 rr dd dd dd dd`
-- Falcon: `0B rr dd dd dd dd`
+- Falcon: `0B rr dd dd dd dd` or `0B DB dd dd dd` (register 0xDB treated specially, see below)

 Handlers:
 - Falcon: 0x28E4 -> 0x268E

 Writes 4 bytes `dd dd dd dd` to the given HANA register `rr`.
 This will block until the transfer completes.

-If writing to HANA register 0xDB, the fourth data byte will always be overridden by a value loaded from the SMC config.
+The data is byteswapped due to how the I2C statemachine buffers work (last in/first out), so a write to the HANA clock mode select register 0xCE will have the data represented in the command as `08 e8 40 14` but the I2C bus will actually write `14 40 e8 08`.

+Important gotcha: HANA register 0xDB is treated specially because it is set by the SMC config.
+If register 0xDB is used, only three bytes will be read from the commandlist; the fourth will come from the SMC config cell.

+### Read HANA register

+Byte format:
+- Falcon: `0E rr`

+Reads the given register into memory, then it's up to some other command to process the results.
+This will block until the transfer completes.

 ### Store I2C result to temperature sensor fields

+Byte format:
+- Falcon: `1A`

 TODO

 ### Store I2C result to CPU temperature fields

+Byte format:
+- Falcon: `1D`

+TODO

+### Store I2C result to chassis temperature fields

+Byte format:
+- Falcon: `20`

 TODO